General

 This helps prevent last-second bid drops from ending the auction abruptly.

-Watching a listing lets members follow bidding activity, keep the lot in their dashboard, and return to it quickly as the close approaches.
+Watching a listing lets members follow bidding activity, keep it saved in their dashboard, and return to it quickly as the close approaches.

 It is designed to make active participation easier without requiring a bid immediately.